 - Divide dough into 6 portions.
 Each will be a heaping 1/2 cup and weigh a little over 6 ounces.
 Shape each into mound, slightly flattening down the top.
 Place two on each baking sheet, at least 6 inches apart.
 Bake for 20-25 minutes or until edges and top are lightly browned.
 The center will look super soft, but it will set as the cookie cools.

 - Cool the cookie on the baking sheet for 15 minutes, then transfer to a wire rack to cool completely.
 As it cools, press a few chocolate chips into the top, if desired, for garnish.

 - Cookies stay fresh covered at room temperature for up to 1 week.

-- Room temperature egg + egg yolk are best.
+- Room Temperature Ingredients: Room temperature egg + egg yolk are best.
 Typically, if a recipe calls for room temperature or melted butter, it’s in good practice to use room temperature eggs as well.
 To bring eggs to room temperature quickly, simply place the whole eggs in a glass of warm water for 5-10 minutes.
 What to do with the extra egg white?
 Here are all my recipes using egg whites.

 - Will This Recipe Work for Regular Size Cookies?
 Yes!
 For 24 regular size cookies, measure out a heaping 1.5 Tablespoons of cookie dough per cookie and bake at 350°F (177°C) for about 12-13 minutes or until lightly browned on the sides.